ironbar/arc25/docs/05_Solution_Summary.md

 This results showed the power of test-time training, being able to beat the mighty o3 and establishing a strong baseline for the rest of the challenge.

+!!! tip "Learning"

+    Test-time training with the model for ARC24 from the Architects was able to score 11.94% on the leaderboard while o3 scored less than 5%.

 Please go to iterations [1](modeling/Iteration_01_architects_baseline.md), [2](modeling/Iteration_02_8_fold.md) and [3](modeling/Iteration_03_ideal_test_time_training.md) for more information.

 ### 2. Does hindsight relabeling works for program synthesis on toy tasks?